bhendrickson/offline-eth/README.md

 offline-eth send-tx
     --tx=<HEX_SIGNED_TRANSACTION>              Transaction to send [Required]
-    --chain=<mainnet|sepolia|...>              Chain to use [Default: mainnet]
+    --chain=<mainnet|sepolia|goerli>           Chain to use [Default: mainnet]
-    --client-url=<HTTP_ADDRESS>                URL of ETH client
-                                                 [Default: ankr.comr/rpc/...]

-  This uses the client_url to send the signed transaction to be included on the block chain.
+  This sends the signed transaction to the block chain.
 It blocks until it is included, and prints details about the transaction's inclusion when it happens.

 offline-eth balance
     --address=<HEX_PUBLIC_ADDRESS>             Address to lookup [Required]
-    --chain=<mainnet|sepolia|...>              Chain to use [Default: mainnet]
+    --chain=<mainnet|sepolia|goerli>           Chain to use [Default: mainnet]
-    --client-url=<HTTP_ADDRESS>                URL of ETH client
-                                                 [Default: ankr.comr/rpc/...]

   Outputs the balance and # of transaction for this address